ashdsi/AmazonMSK/README.md

 # Amazon MSK

-This project has .NET Core producer and consumer clients for Amazon MSK It also has integration with Amazon SNS
+* This project has .NET Core producer and consumer clients for Amazon MSK.
+* It also has integration with Amazon SNS

 ## Prerequisites